brian0641/BasisCashGuide/basis-cash-guide.md

 `allocateSeigniorage()` will only mint new BAC (seigniorage) when the Oracle price is greater than 1.05.
 The amount of seigniorage is calulated as: `current_bac_total_supply * (oracle_price - 1)`, where `current_bac_total_supply` is the total BAC supply minus the quantity of BAC currently reserved for future BAB purchases (the Treasury reserve).
 For the first `allocateSeigniorage()` call on Dec 11 (Fri) 12:00am UTC, `current_bac_total_supply` is 50000.

-You can get the current BAC total supply from the `totalSupply()` function of the BAC contract (ETHERSCAN LINK) and the current Treasury reserves from the `getReserve()` function of the Treasury contract (ETHERSCAN LINK).
+You can get the current BAC total supply from the `totalSupply()` function of the BAC contract and the current Treasury reserves from the `getReserve()` function of the Treasury contract.
 Remember to divide by 1e18 to get "normal" units.

 For each call to `allocateSeigniorage()`, all the seigniorage will either be assigned to the Boardroom or to the Treasury Reserve.
 Specifically, if the current Treasury reserve amount is greater than 1000, the seigniorage will go to the Boardroom, if less than or equal to 1000, it will go to the Treasury Reserve.
 The Treasury reserve is initially set at 1001, which means the first seigniorage will go to the Boardroom.